bahmutov/vue-calculator/blog/README.md

 },
 ```

-Run the test again, and wait until it hits the `debugger` keyword (keep the DevTools open)
+Open the DevTools in the browser and run the test again.
+It will run until it hits the `debugger` keyword in the application code.

 ![Debugging decimal method](./images/debugger.png)

 Ohh, the `this.display` is a Number, not a String.
-Thus `.indexOf()` does not exist.
+Thus `.indexOf()` does not exist and the expression `this.display.indexOf(".")` throws an error.

-**Tip:** if you want Cypress tests to fail any time Vue catches an error, set the following in your code
+**Tip:** if you want Cypress tests to fail any time Vue catches an error, set the following in your code application code:

 ```js
 // exclude these lines from code coverage